Reno v. American Civil Liberties Union (1997)

 Key Provisions

-The Court’s ruling established several foundational principles:
+The Court’s ruling established several key principles:

 Content-Based Restrictions: Government regulations targeting the content of online speech must meet strict scrutiny review.